PNP Logo

 PNP Logo History

 During its existence, the Philippine National Police changed its corporate logo several times.
 The main reasons were improvement, reform, and reorganization.
-Each such change also required changes at the visual identity level, so at certain intervals, PNP had a new emblem.
+Each such change also required changes to the visual identity, so at certain intervals, PNP had a new emblem.
 The current version is the most thoughtful of all the options presented.
-It fully reflects the state structure’s essence, values , and features.
+It fully reflects the essence, values, and features of the state structure.

 What is PNP?

 The PNP (Philippines National Police) is the name of the armed law enforcement agency that maintains law and order in the Philippines.
-The headquarters of the division is located in Quezon City.
-The organization is currently controlled by the mayors of the municipalities, as well as by the National Police Commission.
+The division’s headquarters is in Quezon City.
+The organization is currently controlled by the mayors of the municipalities and the National Police Commission.
 The DILG (local government) is responsible for training and equipping the necessary ammunition.

 1901 – 1975